By , JD; and , JD, JD, MEM;

 CERCLA also contains a statute of limitations provision for cost recovery and contribution actions.
 All cost recovery actions for remedial actions must be filed within six years after “initiation of physical on-site construction of the remedial action,” and all cost recovery actions for removal actions must be filed either within three years after completion of the removal action (or within six years after initiation of the remedial action if the latter was initiated within three years after completion of the removal action).

-All contribution actions must be commenced within 3 years after either a judgment in a cost recovery action or an administrative or judicially approved settlement.
+All contribution actions must be commenced within three years after either a judgment in a cost recovery action or an administrative or judicially approved settlement.

 Emerging Contaminants: Per- and Polyfluoroalkyl Substances